On Golden Leaf

 And relax – Onsen

-The perfect way to end a ski trip in Japan is to stay at one of Ishikawa’s renowned luxury onsen resorts.
+No doubt one of the best things to do in Ishikawa is to stay at one of the renowned luxury onsen resorts.
 Located south of Kanazawa, Kaga Onsen is a collection of four traditional hot spring villages including the quaint Yamanaka Onsen resort which is located along the Kakusenkei Gorge.
 The village’s hot springs were discovered more than 1,300 years ago by a monk and are known for producing some of the best waters in the region.
 Bathing in the hot springs is an incredible experience, especially in winter as you can watch the snow fall while soaking in the open-air onsen.

 How to get to Ishikawa